-Note that experiences built with Designer require the user to aim their camera at the target image in order to launch the experience.
-If there is no guarantee that the user will be able to access the target image, it is recommendeed to avoid the use of a deep link trigger.
+Image tracked experiences require the user to aim their camera at the target image in order to launch the experience.
+If there is no guarantee that the user will be able to access the target image, it is recommended to avoid the use of a deep link trigger.

 Using this method, it's possible to create a 'hub' experience that allows the user to launch into a selection of other AR experiences that you've built.
 If linking between Studio experiences using an experience's deep link ID, it's recommended to replace the

 zappar:// to ensure that the transition is handled gracefully by the app.